wolfgang42/git-draft/README.md

   so that more conventional tools can be used at the same time.
 (For example, you could interactively add things to the index with `git gui` and then stash only those changes into a draft, leaving the unstaged changes in the active draft.)
   `git draft create --from-index` is a rudimentary version of this.
-* Various information about drafts is stored as commit message trailers.
-This causes clutter when editing messages.
 * It probably doesn't interact well with worktrees right now.
   (It certainly doesn't have a concept of multiple active drafts.
 I *think* that the current implementation should largely work, but I have not tried it yet.)